 Some hikers purchase all of the shoes they will use on the trail ahead of time, and then mail the shoes in their resupply boxes.
 If you do this, make sure to purchase from a store with a good return policy, so you can return the shoes if they don’t wind up working for you.
 REI lets you return shoes up to a year after purchase, even if you’ve worn them.

 Alternatively, you can buy your first pair ahead of time, and then, if they work for you, purchase more on the internet while you’re on the trail and have them shipped to you.
 This is an especially good plan to account for the growth in shoe size that you might experience.

 Plan to carry 3 to 4 pairs of socks in your pack.
 Changing your socks at least once a day will let your feet dry out and help prevent blisters.

 Socks made from merino wool will serve you well on the trail.
 Though they are more expensive than regular socks, they are much more durable, stay warm even when wet, and are slow to become smelly.

-The two main brands for merino wool socks are Smartwool and Darn Tough.
+The two main brands for merino wool socks are Smartwool and Darn Tough (Darn Tough offers an unconditional, lifetime guarantee).
 You can buy them directly from each brand’s website, from REI, or from Sierra Trading Post, which often offers good deals and discounts.

 Merino wool socks come in different weights.
 Light or medium is probably right for hiking in cold weather, while ultra light will be best for hot climates.